 3. Pious Disciples of the Divine Master, founded 10 February 1924 as a religious congregation providing support to persons and works, in particular, of the Pauline Family, through continuous prayer as characteristic of their semi-contemplative life.
 The congregation is particularly engaged in the liturgical apostolate.

 4. Sisters of Jesus the Good Shepherd, founded 07 October 1938 are dedicated to parish work, sharing various pastoral activities with the parish priest.

-5. The Institute of the Queen of Apostles, founded 08 September 1959 is committed to working for vocations throughout the Church.
+5. The Queen of Apostles, founded 08 September 1959 is committed to working for vocations throughout the Church.

 6. The Institute of Jesus the Priest, for diocesan priests, approved 08 April 1960.
 This institute is affiliated to the Society of St. Paul.

 7. The Institute of St. Gabriel the Archangel, for laymen leading a consecrated life in the world.
 It was approved on 08 April 1960.